-Data analysis
+3. Data analysis

 We investigated: 1) whether HCs and gambling disordered patients differed in the behavioral and neural signatures of model-free and model-based control; and 2) whether this balance would be differentially affected under acute stress in HCs and GDs.
-Statistical analysis were conducted in JASP software, version 0.9.0.0 (JASP Team, 2018), unless stated differently.
+Statistical analyses were conducted in JASP software, version 0.16.4 (JASP Team, 2018), unless stated differently.

+3.1.
 Behavioral analysis

 As done previously, we focused on stay-switch behavior on the first stage choice of each trial to derive model-free and model-based strategies.
 First-stage choices were analyzed as a function of the previous trial's reward and transition-type.
 Because a model-free strategy disregards the structure of the task, a rewarding choice is more likely to be repeated and reflected by a main effect of reward on stay probability.
 Model-based choices, on the other hand, consider the transition probabilities from the first to the second stage; therefore, receiving a reward after a rare transition increases the propensity to switch, reflected by an interaction between transition and reward on stay probability.
-Following previous work (Daw et al., 2011; Otto et al., 2013; Piray, Toni, & Cools, 2016; Smittenaar, FitzGerald, Romei, Wright, & Dolan, 2013), we analyzed the behavioral data in two complementary ways: using a logistic regression model that captures model-free and model-based approaches by examining how the previous trial's outcome affects the next choice; and by using a full reinforcement learning model (the hybrid model from Daw et al., 2011) which allows choices to be influenced by the entire preceding history of outcomes.
+Following previous work (Daw et al., 2011; Otto et al., 2013; Piray et al., 2016; Smittenaar et al., 2013), we analyzed the behavioral data in two complementary ways: using a logistic regression model that captures model-free and model-based approaches by examining how the previous trial's outcome affects the next choice; and by using a full reinforcement learning model (the hybrid model from Daw et al., 2011) which allows choices to be influenced by the entire preceding history of outcomes.

-For each subject, first-stage choices, encoded as binary stay/switch responses, were regressed against the factors reward, transition and stress and their interactions, resulting in a total of seven regressors and an intercept, reflecting the general tendency to stay (we used the glmfit routine in MATLAB, see also Table 2).
+For the logistic regression analysis, we took a between-subject (with portioned error) approach to analyze the two-step data, which is similar to standard methods for analyzing this task (e.g., Otto et al., 2013; Piray et al., 2016, 2019)Otto et al., 2013; Piray et al., 2016, 2019).
+For each subject, first-stage choices, encoded as binary stay/switch responses, were regressed against the factors reward, transition and stress and their interactions, resulting in a total of seven regressors, and an intercept reflecting the general tendency to stay (we used the glmfit routine in MATLAB).
 Model-free and model-based control are represented, respectively, by the main effect of reward and the interaction effect between reward and transition.
-We then performed one-sample t-test on the individual coefficient estimates across all subjects and two-sample t-test to compare groups.
+For some participants, there was not enough variance in the data to estimate effects for all regressors: glmfit either gave a warning that the maximum number of iterations was reached and (some) beta values were extremely high (indicating no convergence), or the glmfit routine did not converge at all.
+We decided to exclude participants who repeated first-stage choices on > 90 % of trials, suggesting a lack of motivation, which solved this issue.
+We then performed one-sample t-test on the individual coefficient estimates across all subjects, two-sample t-test to compare groups and corresponding Bayesian hypothesis testing.